MinaNabilWahib/would-you-rather/README.md

 # to install and run

-* install all project dependencies with 'yarn install'
+* install all project dependencies with `yarn install`
 * start the development server with `yarn start`